-Unless you’re trying to build serious muscle, you’re probably not planning to load up on carbohydrates (we’ve found that it usually happens unknowingly since high levels of carbs can be found in many unexpected foods, including ones that provide us with protein).
+When you're trying to cut out carbs, your snack options can feel limited.
+High levels of carbs can be found in many unexpected and popular snack foods, including ones that provide us with protein.
 This is the case for some of our favorite energizing on-the-go options, which is why we’ve been on the lookout for the best high-protein, low-carb snacks out there to feast on instead.
-While conducting our search, another key characteristic we kept in mind was that each item should be easily packable for our busy lifestyles (and only a handful should have to be refrigerated).
+While conducting our search, another key characteristic we kept in mind was that each item should be easily packable to suit our busy lifestyles (and only a handful should have to be refrigerated).

 But why are we so obsessed with injecting protein into our diet?
 Well, we need it for a whole lot more than just keeping us full between meals.
 According to Josh Axe, DNM, DC, CNS, protein also “keeps our metabolism running, our energy up, and our blood sugar levels stable.”
 It can be tricky to find foods that fulfill our protein requirements and don’t require cooking.

-This all-natural tuna is ready to be eaten straight out of the pouch and packs a whopping 21 grams of protein.
+This all-natural tuna is ready to be eaten straight out of the nifty pouch and packs a whopping 21 grams of protein.
 Sprinkle some on top of a salad for a protein boost or pair with your favorite vegetable sticks.

 If you’re following a high-protein, low-carb diet, then you’ll dig these salt and vinegar protein chips (as long as you realize they’re not Pringles).